Following is the case brief for Graham v. Connor, 490 U.S. 386 (1989).

 Justice Blackmun concurred in part and concurred in the Court’s judgment.
 Justices Brennan and Justice Marshall joined in the concurrence.
 Justice Blackmun agreed that a Fourth Amendment analysis is appropriate in the pre-arrest context.
 However, Justice Blackmun stated that the Court did not need to foreclose the use of the substantive due process standard in some future case.

 Up until this case, many lower courts were employing a generic substantive due process standard for all excessive force claims.
-This case rejects that approach.
+Graham v.
+Connor rejects that approach.
 Instead, the Court finds that excessive force claims should be analyzed under specific constitutional provisions, such as the Fourth or Eighth Amendments.